-I do indeed, you can read my blog by following the link in the menu, or click here.
+I do indeed, you can read my blog by following the link in the menu at the top, or by clicking here.

 I have more questions, can I contact you?

-Yes of course, please visit my Contact Us page and get in tough with me by either phone or email.
+Yes of course, please visit my Contact Us page and get in touch with me by either phone or email.